 - A purpose-built Mac app like Qureco skips that setup and ignores Meet's plan/org rules

-- To make recordings useful, record → AI notes → Notion without a bot is the realistic workflow
+- To make recordings actually useful, record → AI notes → Notion without a bot is the realistic workflow

 Qureco Screen Recorder